|Nutritional Guidelines (per serving)|

 |Total Fat 0g||0%|

 |Dietary Fiber 1g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The key lime pie martini is one of the great joys that came out of the vodka martini craze of the last few decades.
-It is delicious, inviting and, yes, very tempting to have more than one!
+It is delicious, inviting, and it's very tempting to have more than one.

 If you enjoy the occasional piece of a key lime pie, then you have got to try this martini.
 It is a sweet, fruity mix of pineapple and lime backed up by vanilla vodka and triple sec.
 The really interesting aspect is the graham cracker rim, which finishes off the pie experience perfectly.

-If you want to experiment with other vodkas, I would suggest using a plain cake or whipped cream vodka like Pinnacle Whipped or Three Olives Cake.
+If you want to experiment with other vodkas, use a plain cake or whipped cream vodka like Pinnacle Whipped or Three Olives Cake.
 These have those same sweet properties of vanilla and won't disturb the key lime pie taste with unnecessary flavors.

 The Orange Liqueur

-Of course, there are other orange liqueurs that can also be used.
-I would stick with one of the light ones (in both color and flavor).
+Other orange liqueurs that can also be used.
+Stick with one of the light ones (in both color and flavor).
 A good curacao would be an excellent choice.